Ekitji/siem/README.md

 The issue with applications that are installed in C-root folder is that it has per default incorrect ACL permissions which allows Authenticated Users to modify the folder and its files.
-If the Software installation does not change the ACL in the installation process, Its likely a privilege escalaion (confirm it) if a service or another process is spawning a high privileged process (myapplication.exe OR myapp.exe) from one of the installation paths i C-root.
+If the Software installation does not change the ACL in the installation process, Its likely a privilege escalation (confirm it) if a service or another process is spawning a high privileged process (myapplication.exe OR myapp.exe) from one of the installation paths i C-root.
 #### Missed the chance of a Microsoft CVE - someone found it before: https://neodyme.io/en/advisories/cve-2025-47962/

 ### Services - use offensive mindset